FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/multi-tenancy-vs-single-tenant-idaas-solutions.md

 ---
-title: Multi-Tenant vs. Single-Tenant IDaaS Solutions
+title: Multi-Tenant Vs. Single-Tenant IDaaS Solutions
 description: Choosing between multi-tenant and single-tenant IDaaS solutions comes down to an organization's business objectives and requirements.
 Which trade-offs are you willing to make?
 author: Daniel DeGroff
 icon: /img/icons/multi-tenancy-single-tenant-architecture.svg